pretext-project/pretext-project.github.io/CONTRIBUTE.md

   - https://www.thissite4.com
 ---
 ```

-You'll notice a lot of the headings and values are lowercase.
-Please default to lowercase, unless you're adding a freeform value, like the title, description, analysis, sample emails, etc.

-When in doubt, please just copy/paste from this sheet.
-You can remove the comments (lines that start with #).
+Note: you should remove the comments (lines that start with #).

-## Submitting Pretexts

-Please submit a pull request adding your .md file to the /\_pretexts/ folder.
-We'll review ASAP and get it folded into the collection.

 ## Questions?